Skip to main content

 ModeBehavior

-Ask (default)The agent drafts edits to files.
+Ask for approval (default)The agent drafts edits to files.
 You must approve each file change before it is persisted.
 Best when you want tight control over what gets saved to your branch.

 You can switch between modes at any time by clicking the Agent mode button in the Copilot panel.

-The Developer agent in Ask mode, requesting approval before making file edits.The Developer agent in Ask mode, requesting approval before making file edits.
+The Developer agent in Ask for approval mode, requesting approval before making file edits.The Developer agent in Ask for approval mode, requesting approval before making file edits.

 Reviewing agent suggestions